Offshore Fish Species

 The waters located just south of Alabama Gulf Coast offers some of the best reef fishing and migrator fishing in the entire gulf.
 Whether you are bottom fishing for reef fish or trolling for pelagic species, there is always some species that can pull on a line and give you an incredible fight.

 Snapper: Red Snapper is the first fish that comes to mind when you mention Orange Beach.
 This highly publicized fish has been the staple of fishermen for the past 25 years.
 Until 2007, these fish were harvested to the point to where the federal government stepped in and highly regulated their harvest.
 The Red Snapper is the most common and the most aggressive of all the snappers that live in the gulf.
 They offer a great light tackle fight and their meat is good to eat.
 The season and bag limits are small as compared to years ago.
-In 2014, we had a 2 fish per person bag limit and a the sesaon was only open 9 days during June.
 Snapper can be caught on trips that are 6 hours or longer usually, but unfortunately they may be out of season and have to be released.
+Federally permitted charter boats season begins on June 1 each year and closes around the 10th of July, but you need to call in late April to make sure of the closure date.